mariozeats/mariozeats/content/post/tarts.md

 - 100 g granulated sugar
 - 180 g whipping cream
 - 40 g black sesame powder
+- 20 g black tahini
 - 40 g butter, cold + cubed

 1. Bloom gelatin.
 Stir in water to get an apple sauce-like consistency.
 2. Whisk egg in a bowl.
 If you want a less yellow color, selectively first whisk egg yolks + half the sugar until it pales.
 Then add in the egg whites and mix.
-3. Add the cream, rest of sugar, and black sesame powder into a saucepan and stir and bring to a boil.
+3. Add the cream, rest of sugar, black sesame powder, and black tahini into a saucepan and stir and bring to a boil.
 (Shouldn't take too long).
 4. Remove from heat and pour into the egg mixture bowl, whisking constantly so they don't scramble.
 Pour back into the saucepan.
 5. Bring back to heat and stir until thickened.
 If you leave it while not being stirred, it will cook so whisk, whisk, whisk!
-Using a hand mixer helps!
+Using a hand mixer can help sometimes.
 6. Add in the bloomed gelatin and cubed butter until fully dissolved and melted, respectively.
 Remove from heat.
-7. Sieve the mixture to remove any lumps.
+7. Sieve the mixture to remove any lumps (for black sesame, it might also sieve out the black sesame powder, so heads up).
 Pour into the tart crust and chill in fridge.

 **2iii.
 Matcha Egg Custard: [for about 20 2.5in tarts]**
 - 330 g milk